 Financial Planning

 Working with a financial planner can help you create a strategy to manage your business finances during this transitional period.
 They can provide insights and recommendations to keep your business on track.
+The IRS also provides guidance on tax implications of property transfers and business ownership changes that may occur during divorce proceedings.

 Seeking Professional Advice